daktak/tobias-say/README.md

 Install
 =======
-* copy tobias.cow into your cowsay/cows dir
+* copy tobias.cow and tobias-blue.cow into your cowsay/cows dir
 * copy tobias and tobias.dat into your futurne dir

 Updating Quotes